sunbee/MeowMeowCatClassifier/README.md

 - Apply gradient descent in simplest and unadorned form.
 - Set up the cost function and and update parameters iteratively with computed gradients.

-The logistic regressions is a powerful modeling technique in itself.
+The logistic regression is a powerful modeling technique in itself.